AD3man/a3_ZAM_malfunctions/README.md

 ### Per unit probabilities

 Each unit can have it's own probabilities of malfunction.
+These can be changed anytime and are read when the unit fires.

 With "addvariable" add these variables to the unit:
 * ZAM_malf_MALFUNCTION_PROBABILITY
 * ZAM_malf_LIVE_ROUND_PROBABILITY